 Things to See and Do:

 We are only a mile from the Quantock, steeped in history, which can be reached via a public footpath one field away from our site (taking you past our local pub if you're thirsty!) or by road.
-Once there, you will experience truly beautiful and varied landscapes, living up to their designated 'Area of Outstanding Natural Beauty'.
-You can explore the open hills with amazing views of our coastline, rolling hills, the Brendans and Blackdowns or walk King Alfred's military road and the Iron Age hill fort; take shelter from the sun in the shady combes with their babbling brooks where you can retrace the steps of Coleridge and Wordsworth; or explore the forestry with some of the oldest trees in Britain.
+Once there, you will experience why it was the first area to be designated an 'Area of Outstanding Natural Beauty' and will find both forestry, combes and rolling hills with amazing views of our coastline, the Brendans and Blackdowns.
+Walk along King Alfred's military road and the Iron Age hill fort; take shelter from the sun in the shady combes with their babbling brooks where you can retrace the steps of Coleridge and Wordsworth; or explore the forestry with some of the oldest trees in Britain.
 We'd be happy to share with you hidden gems that are a little less trodden also plus have OS maps we can lend out.

 The Quantocks Hills are a prime mountain biking area, with varied topography that can challenge even the most hardcore riders.
 You can experience everything from trail riding on top of the hills, to dropping down into beautiful combes, traversing through ancient Cecil oak woodland or forestry.
 We would ask that you please respect the wildlife however and DO NOT ride at night or make new tracks.
 Sadly, our popularity is become an increasing problem for the animals, including driving deer from their natural habitat.
 We thank you for helping to protect our wildlife.